Under pressure: poroelastic regulation of flow in espresso brewing: Coarse-grained poroelastic model for espresso flow

 This approach can be extended to include dissolution and reactions \cite{Ladd_2021}.
 Deviations from the linear Darcy relationship can be modelled by allowing $k$ to be a local quantity.
 Since all of the phenomena under consideration depend on pressure gradients only, thus we report all pressures relative to atmospheric pressure.
 Further, we assume that $k$ depends only on the local porosity of the medium, $\phi$, and that its variations across the flow direction are negligible.
 Introducing the coordinate $z$ along the flow direction, we shall assume that all quantities are functions of $z$ only.
 The local formulation of Darcy flow in terms of superficial velocity $u$ is thus given by

-We postulate that at a realistic espresso brewing pressure, the coffee bed deforms, and the resulting reduction of inter-pore spaces poses additional resistance to flow.
+where $p(z)$ and $\phi(z)$ are the depth-dependent pressure and average porosity fields. {Note that with the $z$-axis pointing upwards, $u<0$.} We postulate that at a realistic espresso brewing pressure, the coffee bed deforms, and the resulting reduction of inter-pore spaces poses additional resistance to flow.
 This effect of compactification of the coffee bed has been noted by coffee industry experts~\cite{Hoffmann_2018, Illy_2004}, but it has never been systematically explored or quantified.

 To construct a model that incorporates the interplay between bed permeability and deformation, we build on the ideas outlined by Hewitt et al.~\cite{Hewitt_2016}, who devised it to describe the flow of water through a saturated pack of small, soft, hydrogel spheres, driven by a pressure head.
 Here, we ignore the hydrostatic gradients, which are ca. $10^4$ times smaller than the driving pressure gradient.